The AI Research Assistant: Promise, Peril, and a Proof of Concept: CASE STUDY: HERMITE QUADRATURE ERROR

 \begin{definition}[Two-Point Hermite Interpolating Polynomial] Let $a$ and $b$ be distinct.
 The Hermite interpolating polynomial is defined by:

 \end{definition} An immediate consequence is

-For testing purposes, I gave two AI platforms \cref{defi:her_def} and asked them to verify the preceding derivative matching result.
+For testing purposes, I gave two AI platforms\footnote{Throughout this paper, I used two AI systems: Claude (Anthropic) and ChatGPT (OpenAI).
+I refer to them generically as ``AI platforms" as the specific system is not relevant to the discussion.} \Cref{defi:her_def} and asked them to verify the preceding derivative matching result.
 Interestingly, one of them immediately gave the correct proof and the other didn't.
 I pointed out that the proof was not correct, and the latter then provided a slightly different, but correct, proof.

 A few remarks are in order.
-First, their proofs, though slightly different, used the same notation.
+First, the AI models' proofs, though slightly different, used the same notation.
 This may imply that they were trained on similar data.
 Second, it is important that we verify and assess the validity of an AI proof (or answer), as they do make mistakes (all the time).
 Finally, to my pleasure, one of the proofs is slightly different from mine, that is, AI could provide/explore different proof ideas that are much faster than human.

-Next, from the well-known Hermite interpolation error \cite{alma991022147289706011, atkinson}:
+Next, from the well-known Hermite interpolation error \cite{Davis1975, atkinson}:

 where $\varepsilon \in [a,b]$, we have an exact error representation for Hermite quadrature: